 Then I transfer it to traditional bread pans or, more often, form it into rolls or hamburger or hot dog buns.
 This works wonderfully well and is kind of a gateway to more advanced bread making.

 That said, you don’t have to have a machine to make bread at home.
 In fact, quick breads don’t even need rising time.
 Just stir them up and bake.

 Believe it or not, some thinly sliced quick breads can also work for sandwiches.
 Carrot or zucchini bread would be a great base for chicken salad.
 Biscuits work well for breakfast sandwiches.
 English Muffin Bread is fantastic for toast and breakfast sandwiches.

 Plus, there’s a whole host of muffins, coffee cakes, and other quick breads to try.
 Here are some favorites:

-- Blueberry Muffins with Buttermilk (30 cents each!)
+- Vegan Muffins with Pears (15 cents each!)

 3. Try Artisan Bread in 5 Minutes a Day.